-The MIMXRT1170-EVK board has a number of subtle design differences to the similar MIMXRT1060-EVK board, please refer to the section Overview of Board features related to Debug for details of board features.
+The MIMXRT1170-EVK and MIMXRT1170-EVKB boards have a number of subtle design differences to the similar MIMXRT1060-EVK board, please refer to the section Overview of Board features related to Debug for details of board features.

-The i.MX RT1170 MCU features a high-performance Arm® Cortex®-M7 core and a power-efficient Cortex®-M4 core.
+The i.MX RT1170 MCU features a high-performance Arm[®] Cortex[®]-M7 core and a power-efficient Cortex[®]-M4 core.